 GRIS GRIMLY can be best described as a storyteller.
-For more than a decade, his distinctive style and wide selection of mediums have captivated a variety of loyal fans worldwide.
-Originally recognized for his dark yet humorous illustrations for young readers, Grimly has transcended the realm of picture books through writing, gallery art, and film.
+For almost two decades, his distinctive style, displayed in many forms, has captivated a variety of loyal fans worldwide.
+Originally recognized for his dark yet humorous illustrations for young readers, Grimly continues to transcend as an artist through writing, conceptual art, contemporary painting, fashion design, and film.

 Gris was born in a small Nebraska farming community in 1975.
-At an early age, his ability to capture personalities and narrative in his drawings indicated a greater artistic potential.
+At the early age of four, his passion for drawing, unrestrained imagination, and ability to replicate images indicated a greater artistic potential.
 Even though his father was a conservative farmer, his parents fostered his interests in the arts and enrolled him in art classes locally as well as in the nearby city of Omaha.
 After high school, he continued his education at Concordia University; upon graduating with a Bachelor of Fine Arts, he moved to Greater Los Angeles to find work as an illustrator.

 He spent his first two years in California working as a barista in Pasadena and picking up freelance work on the side.
 He started to have doubts as to whether his credentials were strong enough to elevate him to the next level, and contemplated continuing his education at Art Center College of Design.
 Then in 2000, two things occurred simultaneously that would launch his career.